Biological Functions of Vitamin C

 [product=vitamin-c-500mg]

-It contributes to the proper functioning of the immune system to protect the body against diseases.
+It contributes to the proper functioning of the immune system to protect the body against disease.

 [/product]